 FUTURE STUDENTS AND FAMILIES

 Admission ProcessProspective students should follow the three steps below to gain admission into the program.
-All correspondence must be sent to the Correctional Education office address indicated.
-Submissions to the main campus admissions office will delay processing.
+All correspondence must be sent to the office address indicated.
+Submissions to the wrong office will delay processing.

 Admitted students will be contacted by their assigned advisor after all items above have been received and processed.Students who wish to utilize College-Level Examination Program (CLEP) credits must submit their course specific scores to our office prior to course registration.